Frequently asked questions

 Is ChipVault open source?

 Not at this time.
 ChipVault is closed-source commercial software.
-All cryptographic operations use Apple's built-in CommonCrypto and Core NFC frameworks — no custom rolled crypto.
+All cryptographic operations use Apple's built-in cryptographic frameworks — no custom-rolled crypto.

 Can I read my ChipVault card with a non-ChipVault tool?